ULDP-FL: Federated Learning with Across Silo User-Level Differential Privacy: Background Preliminaries

 \subsection{Differentially Private FL}

-DP has been applied to the FL paradigm, where the goal is to ensure that the trained model satisfies DP.
+DP has been applied to the FL paradigm, with the goal of ensuring that the trained model satisfies DP.
 A popular DP variant in the context of cross-device FL is user-level DP (also known as client-level DP) \cite{geyer2017differentially, agarwal2021skellam, kairouz2021distributed}.
 Informally, this definition ensures indistinguishability for device participation and has demonstrated a favorable privacy-utility trade-off if the number of clients are sufficient, even with large-scale models \cite{mcmahan2017learning}.
 These studies often employ secure aggregation \cite{bonawitz2017practical, bell2020secure} to mitigate the need for trust in other parties during FL model training.
-This is achieved by allowing the server and other silos to only access appropriately perturbed models after aggregation.
-This is often known as Distributed DP \cite{kairouz2021distributed, cheu2019distributed}.
-In particular, \textit{shuffling}-based variants have recently attracted a great deal of attention \cite{cheu2019distributed, 10.1145/3514221.3526162, from_unbounded} and are being deployed in FL \cite{girgis2021shuffled}, which also provides user-level DP.
+This is achieved by allowing the server and other silos to only access appropriately perturbed models after aggregation, often referred to as Distributed DP \cite{kairouz2021distributed, cheu2019distributed}.
+In particular, \textit{shuffling}-based variants have recently gained attention \cite{cheu2019distributed, liew2022network,takagi2023bounded} and are being deployed in FL \cite{girgis2021shuffled}, which also provides user-level DP.
 All of these studies assume that a single device holds all records for a single user, i.e., cross-device FL.
 However, in a cross-silo setting, this definition does not extend meaningful privacy protection to individual users when they possess multiple records across silos.

-Another DP definition in cross-silo FL is a variant offering record-level DP within each silo \cite{liu2022privacy, lowy2021private, lowy2023private}, which is referred to as \textit{Silo-specific sample-level} or \textit{Inter-silo record-level DP}.
-These studies suggest that record-level DP can guarantee user-level DP through group-privacy \cite{dwork2014algorithmic}.
-However, they cannot account for settings where a single user may have records across multiple silos.
-To the best of our knowledge, there exists no method for training models that satisfy user-level DP in cross-silo FL where a single user records may extend across multiple silos.
+Another DP definition in cross-silo FL offers record-level DP within each silo \cite{liu2022privacy, lowy2021private, lowy2023private}, referred to as \textit{Silo-specific sample-level} or \textit{Inter-silo record-level DP}.
+These studies suggest that record-level DP can guarantee user-level DP through group-privacy.
+However, they cannot account for settings where a single user can have records across multiple silos.
+As far as we know, no method exists for training models that satisfy user-level DP in cross-silo FL where a single user's records can extend across multiple silos.
 More fine-grained comparison between DP variants in FL can be seen in the Appendix.